 Facebook had 2.23 billion monthly active users as of the second quarter of 2018—how can one small business ever hope to break through that kind of traffic and find their potential customers?

-The key to ensuring that your content has reach and engagement, DeCarlo notes above, is a focus on community.
+As DeCarlo pointed out, the key to ensuring that your content has reach and engagement is a focus on the community you’re trying to engage.

 Whether that community is geographic or topical, if a business is not first and foremost focused on the community surrounding them, they are missing a key opportunity to positively influence how a potential customer perceives their product or service.